OWASP/owasp-mastg/Document/0x04-Testing-Processes-and-Techniques.md

 It's easy to get overwhelmed by the sheer scope of it in the beginning.
 The best way to get started is to set up some basic tools (see the respective sections in the Android and iOS reversing chapters) and starting doing simple reversing tasks and crackmes.
 As you go, you'll need to learn about the assembler/bytecode language, the operating system in question, obfuscations you encounter, and so on.
 Start with simple tasks and gradually level up to more difficult ones.

+In the following section we'll give a high level overview of the techniques most commonly used in mobile app security testing.
+In later chapters, we'll drill down into OS-specific details for both Android and iOS.

 ### Basic Tampering Techniques

-Tampering is the process of making changes to a mobile app (either the compiled app, or the running process) or its environment to affect its behavior.
-For example, an app might refuse to run on your rooted test device, making it impossible to run some of your tests.
-In cases like that, you'll want to alter that particular behavior.

-In the following section we'll give a high level overview of the techniques most commonly used in mobile app security testing.
-Later, we'll drill down into OS-specific details for both Android and iOS.

 #### Binary Patching

-Patching means making changes to the compiled app - e.g. changing code in a binary executable file(s), modifying Java bytecode, or tampering with resources.
+*Patching* means making changes to the compiled app - e.g. changing code in binary executable file(s), modifying Java bytecode, or tampering with resources.
+The same process is known as *modding* in the mobile game hacking scene.
 Patches can be applied in any number of ways, from decompiling, editing and re-assembling an app, to editing binary files in a hex editor - anything goes (this rule applies to all of reverse engineering).
 We'll give some detailed examples for useful patches in later chapters.

 One thing to keep in mind is that modern mobile OSes strictly enforce code signing, so running modified apps is not as straightforward as it used to be in traditional Desktop environments.
 Yep, security experts had a much easier life in the 90s!
 Fortunately, this is not all that difficult to do if you work on your own device - it simply means that you need to re-sign the app, or disable the default code signature verification facilities to run modified code.

-#### Runtime Tampering
+#### Code Injection

 Code injection is a very powerful technique that allows you to explore and modify processes during runtime.
 The injection process can be implemented in various ways, but you'll get by without knowing all the details thanks to freely available, well-documented tools that automate it.
 These tools give you direct access to process memory and important structures such as live objects instantiated by the app, and come with many useful utility functions for resolving loaded libraries, hooking methods and native functions, and more.
 Tampering with process memory is more difficult to detect than patching files, making in the preferred method in the majority of cases.

-Substrate, Frida and XPosed are the most widely used hooking and code injection frameworks in the mobile reversing world.
+Substrate, Frida and XPosed are the most widely used hooking and code injection frameworks in the mobile world.
 The three frameworks differ in design philosophy and implementation details: Substrate and Xposed focus on code injection and/or hooking, while Frida aims to be a full-blown "dynamic instrumentation framework" that incorporates both code injection and language bindings, as well as an injectable JavaScript VM and console.
 However, you can also instrument apps with Substrate by using it to inject Cycript, the programming environment (a.k.a.
 "Cycript-to-JavaScript" compiler) authored by Saurik of Cydia fame.
 To complicate things even more, Frida's authors also created a fork of Cycript named ["frida-cycript"](https://github.com/nowsecure/frida-cycript) that replaces Cycript's runtime with a Frida-based runtime called Mjølner.
 This enables Cycript to run on all the platforms and architectures maintained by frida-core (if you are confused now don't worry, it's perfectly OK to be).
 The release was accompanied by a blog post by Frida's developer Ole titled "Cycript on Steroids", which [did not go that down that well with Saurik](https://www.reddit.com/r/ReverseEngineering/comments/50uweq/cycript_on_steroids_pumping_up_portability_and/).

 We'll include some examples for all three frameworks.
-For your first pick, it's probably best to start with Frida, as it is the most versatile of the three (for this reason we'll also include a bit more details on Frida).
+As your first pick, we recommend starting with Frida, as it is the most versatile of the three (for this reason we'll also include more Frida details and examples).
 Notably, Frida can inject a Javascript VM into a process on both Android and iOS, while Cycript injection with Substrate only works on iOS.
-Ultimately however, you can achieve many of the same end goals with either framework.
+Ultimately however, you can of course achieve many of the same end goals with either framework.

 ### Static and Dynamic Binary Analysis

 Reverse engineering is the process of reconstructing the semantics of the original source code from a compiled program.
-In other words, you take the program apart, run it, simulate parts of it, and do other unspeakable things to it, in order to understand what exactly it is doing and how.
+In other words, you take the program apart, run it, simulate parts of it, and do other unspeakable things to it, in order to understand what it is doing and how.

 #### Using Disassemblers and Decompilers

 Disassemblers and decompilers allow you to translate an app binary code or byte-code back into a more or less understandable format.
 In the case of native binaries, you'll usually obtain assembler code matching the architecture which the app was compiled for.
 Android Java apps can be disassembled to Smali, which is an assembler language for the dex format used by dalvik, Android's Java VM.
 The Smali assembly is also quite easily decompiled back to Java code.

 A wide range of tools and frameworks is available: from expensive but convenient GUI tools, to open source disassembling engines and reverse engineering frameworks.
 Advanced usage instructions for any of these tools often easily fill a book on their own.
-We'll introduce some of the most widely used disassemblers in the following section.
-The best way to get started is simply pick the tool that fits your needs and budget and buy a well-reviewed user guide along with it (some recommendations are listed below).
+The best way to get started though is simply picking a tool that fits your needs and budget and buying a well-reviewed user guide along with it.
+We'll list some of the most popular tools in the OS-specific "Reverse Engineering and Yampering" chapters.

--- TODO [Introduce a few standard tools, IDA Pro, Hopper, Radare2, JEB (?)] --

--- TODO [Talk about IDA Scripting and the many plugins developed by the community] --

-#### Debugging
+#### Tracing and Debugging

 -- TODO [Describe Debugging : how it works, when you can / have to use it, examples of tools] --

-#### Execution Tracing

--- TODO [Describe Execution Tracing : how it works, when you can / have to use it, examples of tools] --

 ### Advanced Techniques